An MRI Atlas of the Human Fetal Brain: Reference and Segmentation Tools for Fetal Brain MRI Analysis: Methods

 where, $\prod$ denotes a sequential composition of functions, and $\bar{\varphi}$ corresponds to the refined Log-Euclidean mean of the transformations.
+The co-domain refers to the spatial coordinate system of the evolving atlas.
+The longitudinal deformation $\psi_{k,i}(t)$ corrects for anatomical mismatches between different atlas ages by mapping each subject’s anatomy from its acquisition age $t_i$ to a target age $t$, thereby maintaining temporal consistency of anatomical correspondence across gestation.
 This formulation, which avoids recursion, is based on the assumption that the initial longitudinal deformation between any two time points—specifically from $t_i$ to $t$—is the identity map, i.e., $\psi_{0,i}(t) = \text{Id}$.
 As each transformation is expressed via the exponential of a SVF, their compositions can be efficiently approximated using the Baker–Campbell–Hausdorff expansion.
 This ensures that the resulting transformations stay consistent within the SVFFD model.

 The composition of the subject-to-atlas transformation given by Equation~(\ref{eq4}), obtained by registering the \(i\)-th image to the template \(\bar{I}_{k-1}(t_i)\), with the longitudinal deformation defined in Equation~(\ref{eq6}), yields an age-specific deformation, i.e.,